Article | Scientific Update | Apr 9, 2020

 There are over 1200 hydrocarbons in tobacco smoke, including alkanes, alkenes, alkynes, alicyclic hydrocarbons, monocyclic aromatic hydrocarbons, and polycyclic aromatic hydrocarbons (PAHs).
 Over 500 tobacco smoke PAHs are known, many of which have been extensively studied because of their link to potential health concerns.
 This has led to the classification of PAHs as toxicants.

 These are just a few of the thousands of chemicals and constituents that comprise tobacco smoke, many of which have been identified as harmful and potentially harmful constituents (HPHCs).
 Research has shown that a majority of HPHCs in cigarette smoke are caused by combustion.
 By eliminating combustion, we can reduce the level of HPHCs produced.
-Our studies have also shown an average reduction in EHTS aerosol HPHCs of 95 percent, compared to cigarette smoke.
+Our studies have also shown an average reduction in THS aerosol HPHCs of 95%, compared with cigarette smoke.

 Updates on PMI Science